A long time ago in a gym far, far away…Roman was a bodybuilder.

 What jumps out most about this workout is how strong I was, in terms of both the amount of weight I lifted and the number of reps I lifted it for.
 As an example, hitting a straight bar curl for 6 reps is, looking back, just a crap-ton of weight.
 I’d be lucky if I could do that for even one rep now.

-In terms of volume, I’ve got 11 sets and am hitting everything from 6 to 15 reps; not bad for a biceps session, especially considering that I’d have back to come later in the week.
+In terms of volume, I’ve got 11 sets and am hitting everything from 6 to 15 reps; not bad for a biceps session, especially considering that I’d have a back workout to come later in the week.
 The set up seems fine to me overall, but if I were to design this workout now, I would probably include drag curls to get some scapular retraction, and do about 50% of the exercises with Fat Gripz to get some forearm work.

 That’s what my typical “Phase Three” workout looked when I was a bodybuilder—which is why, by the way, Phase Three of the Super Hero Workout is not only “bodybuilder-y” in terms of the set up, but also uses a body part split like the one above: it’s always worked for my clients and myself.